Tommaferre/ITS_2025-2026/Java-Script/ferrero-tommaso-francesco-units-04-06/05-a-js-strings/12-cut-me-up/CutMeUp.md

 ### substr(start, length) - Deprecated

-- Start can be negative (counts from end)
+- Start parameter can be negative (counts from end)
-- Second parameter is length, not position
+- Second parameter is length, not position!!
 - Returns empty string if length is negative
+- Avoid using—modern JS prefers slice()!

 ```javascript
 const text = "JavaScript";